swarup0411/Binary-Classifier-of-Restaurant-Reviews/README.md

 # Binary-Classifier-of-Restaurant-Reviews-using-NLP
-Reviews of a Restaurant are classified into good or bad using Natural Language Processing in python
+Reviews of a Restaurant are classified into good or bad using Natural Language Processing (NLP) in python